WorldFamousElectronics/PulseSensor_Mac_App/README.md

 static boolean serialVisual = false;   // Re-set to 'false' to sendDataToSerial instead. : )

 ```
 That's it!.
-Fire up this app.
+Fire up the Mac App, select your USB port, and see it go.